-Artificial Spihincter fo Urinary Incontinence
+Artificial Sphincter fo Urinary Incontinence

 "Involuntary urine leakage is experienced by millions of people around the world every day.
 It is a common discomfort that can be solved by artificial bladder sphincter treatment, a novel and effective surgical treatment."

-Artificial Spihincter fo Urinary Incontinence
+Artificial Sphincter fo Urinary Incontinence

 Table of Content

-Introduction to urinaty incontinence problems
+Introduction to urinary incontinence problems

 Urinary incontinence is an embarrassing and annoying condition for many older people.
 It is translated as the involuntary loss of urine due to anatomical or functional problems of the bladder and urinary tract in men or women.
 This brings with it an embarrassing decline in the quality of life for hundreds of thousands of people around the world.